-As part of a drive to improve pedestrian and cycling facilities in the city, we are proposing the creation of a continuous cycle route from the Baltic Triangle along Park Lane to connect with Jamaica Street.
+As part of a drive to improve pedestrian and cycling facilities in the city, we created a continuous cycle route from the Baltic Triangle along Park Lane to connect with Jamaica Street.

-The cycle route will connect the existing Radial Route 10 (from Otterspool) to the proposed Liverpool City Centre Connectivity Scheme along The Strand.
-An additional link to the National Cycle Network Route 56 along Duke Street (via Forrest Street) will also be created.
-Pedestrians will benefit from upgraded footways and street lighting, as well as improved crossing facilities.
+The cycle route now connects the existing Radial Route 10 (from Otterspool) to the proposed Liverpool City Centre Connectivity Scheme along The Strand.
+An additional link to the National Cycle Network Route 56 along Duke Street (via Forrest Street) was also created.
+Pedestrians now benefit from upgraded footways and street lighting, as well as improved crossing facilities.